christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

 - your Chef recipes to deploy your application

-- Berkshelf technology to deploy dependent recipes from the community.
+- Berkshelf technology to deploy dependencies (common recipes from the community).

-There are two minor differences because Opsworks does not support Chef environments and Chef roles (so sad :( ).
+There are two minor differences because Opsworks does not support Chef environments and Chef roles - so sad :( :

 - the environment / stack difference.
 On Vagrant you'll use the environments to change the parameters : `environments/production.rb` and `environments/development.rb`.
 On Opsworks, you'll create two stacks, *Production* and *Preproduction*.
-Here is an example of the paramaters, that usually contain the hostnames of the search cluster, the database cluster, the S3 bucket or the SES access :
+Here is an example of the parameters to configure, that usually contain the hostnames of the search cluster, the database cluster, the S3 bucket or the SES access :
 {% highlight json %}
 {
 "java": {